 3 flights (longest 4 hours), 2 land journeys (longest 6 hours).

-On this tour we use hotels that are upper mid-range standard.
+On this tour we use mid-range and upper mid-range hotels and lodges.

 Examples of hotels include: